SexChrLab/XYalign/README.md

 [November 18, 2016 poster presentation for the Evolutionary Genomics of Sex 2016 Meeting](https://figshare.com/articles/XYalign_Inferring_and_Correcting_for_Sex_Chromosome_Ploidy_in_Next-Generation_Sequencing_Data/4292924/1)

 ## Please note the XYalign is still in pre-release stages
 Changes are made to the master branch quite frequently, so there still might be a number of known or unknown bugs at any given time.
-If you'd like to try things before release (which will be mid-to-late December), please feel free to contact us (either via an Issue or by email to Tim Webster - address at the bottom of this page) to inquire about the current status of the program.
+If you'd like to try things before release (which will be mid-April), please feel free to contact us (either via an Issue or by email to Tim Webster - address at the bottom of this page) to inquire about the current status of the program.

 ## Using XYalign